The geometric classification of Leibniz algebras: Main theorem

 \section{Main theorem}

 The goal of this section is to describe irreducible components in $\mathfrak{Leib}_4$.
 The algebraic classification of four dimensional Lebniz algebras is based on the papers \cite{ort13, Abror13, alb06}.
 Let us give a brief introduction to this classification.
 The analogue of Levi-Malcev's theorem about the splitting of the solvable radical for Leibniz algebras was proved in \cite{barnes}.
-Note that any semisimple Leibniz algebra is a Lie algebra, and hence a Leibniz algebra is formed by a semisimple Lie subalgebra and a solvable Leibniz subalgebra.
+Note that any semisimple (here this means that the solvable radical is zero) Leibniz algebra is a Lie algebra, and hence a Leibniz algebra is always the hemisemidirect product of a semisimple Lie algebra and a solvable ideal.
 The first step in the classification of four dimensional Leibniz algebras was done in \cite{alb06}, where all nilpotent four dimensional Leibniz algebras were classified.
 Then the description of all four dimensional solvable non-nilpotent Lebniz algebras was obtained in \cite{Abror13}.
 Finally, it was proved in \cite{ort13} that there is only one non-solvable indecomposable Leibniz algebra whose dimension is less or equal to four, namely, the simple Lie algebra $\mathfrak{sl}_2$.

 Based on the just mentioned works, we have constructed Table 1 that describes all four dimensional non-nilpotent non-Lie Leibniz algebras.
 Let us also introduce the following four dimensional Lie algebra structures: